sjspielman/phyphy/README.md

 1) Execute standard analyses in a Python scripting environment
 2) Conveniently parse various information from the resulting JSON output.

 `phyphy` is pronounced "feye-feye" and is so-named for "**P**ython **Hyphy**".
-Importantly, this name was chosen for increased pronunciation enjoyment. `phyphy` is compatible with either Python2.7 or Python3.
+Importantly, this name was chosen for maximal pronunciation enjoyment. `phyphy` is compatible with either Python2.7 or Python3.

 `phyphy` is compatible with [**HyPhy version >=2.3.7**](https://github.com/veg/hyphy/releases) and supports the following analyses (in alphabetical order):